Posted on 25 May 2026

 Who’s responsible for maintaining public parks?

-Local councils are responsible for the maintenance of public spaces such as local parks, playgrounds and sporting ovals.
+Local councils are responsible for the maintenance of public spaces.
 Local councils have a duty to keep people safe while on council property, by making sure that these spaces are regularly maintained and safe for use.
 But sometimes they may fail in their duty, if that happens and you’ve been injured in a public space, you may be entitled to compensation.

 What are some common hazards at public parks?